katiemarcks/katiemarcks/README.md

 - 👋 Hi, I’m @katiemarcks
 - 👀 I’m interested in ... coding!
 - 🌱 I’m currently learning ...
-HTML, CSS, and Javascript
+Backend Web Dev
 - 💞️ I’m looking to collaborate on ...
+Anything and everything!
-- 📫 How to reach me ...
+- 📫 How to reach me ... katiemarcks7@gmail.com

 <!---
 katiemarcks/katiemarcks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.